Transportation in Kern County, California: On foot

-In recent years, several projects have been undertaken that are making Bakersfield a much more pedestrian friendly city.
+In recent years, several projects have been undertaken that are making Bakersfield a much more pedestrian-friendly city.
 The largest project is Mill Creek, in downtown.
 The Kern Island Canal, which runs through eastern downtown, was modified to resemble a natural creek.
 A path, with artistic landscaping, and decorative lighting was added along sides of the canal.
 The total length of the project is approximately 1.5 miles long.
 There has also been a variety of streetscape projects conducted throughout downtown.
 These include installing decorative lighting, planting trees, and decorative concrete.

 In addition to downtown, there are many other areas throughout Bakersfield friendly to walkers.
-Many trails exist throughout the Kern River Parkway, and the foothills in northeast Bakersfield.
+Trails exist throughout the Kern River Parkway, and the foothills in northeast Bakersfield.
 The Park at River Walk in the southwest, and Panorama County Park (on the Panorama Bluffs) in the northeast, are also popular places for walkers.
 Most new developments, primarily in the northwest and southwest, have created shaded, winding sidewalks adjacent to arterials.